 Thomas has also served as a visiting critic at the University of Arkansas and the University of Illinois at Chicago, School of Architecture.
 He is currently on the project team for a new lakefront residence in St. Joseph, MI and Crystal Bridges’ New Space for Contemporary Art in Bentonville, AR.

-Outside of the office Thomas can be found creating, reading, or water coloring with the EveryOthers club across Chicago.
-He and his wife reside in the Lakeview neighborhood.
+Outside of the office he can be found creating, reading, or water coloring with the EveryOthers club across Chicago.
+Thomas and his wife reside in the Lakeview neighborhood.